Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: Criticality theory for

 see \cite{pincho_tinta_p,bmr}.
 Note that for $p \neq 2$ one cannot avail of the Doob transform to reduce the result to the case $V \equiv 0$ up to adding suitable weights to the Laplacian.
 See \cite[Section 2.3]{car} for more information on the Doob transform. \end{remark}

-The proof of the following strict convexity property, which will be crucial for us in what follows, is contained in \cite[Proposition 4.3]{pincho_tinta_p} in Euclidean setting.
-The argument holds verbatim on manifolds, and we reproduce it here for the sake of completeness.
+The next strict convexity property, which will be crucial for us in what follows, was shown in \cite[Theorem 3.1]{pinchover2} in the Euclidean setting.
+An alternative proof can be found in \cite[Proposition 4.3]{pincho_tinta_p}.
+Both arguments hold verbatim on manifolds, and we reproduce the one in \cite{pincho_tinta_p} for the sake of completeness.

-\begin{theorem} Let $V_0,V_1 \in L^\infty_\loc(M)$ and assume that $L_{V_0} \ge 0$, $L_{V_1} \ge 0$.
+\begin{theorem}[\cite{pinchover2, pincho_tinta_p}] Let $V_0,V_1 \in L^\infty_\loc(M)$ and assume that $L_{V_0} \ge 0$, $L_{V_1} \ge 0$.
 Then, setting $V_t = (1-t)V_0 + tV_1$ for $t \in [0,1]$, it holds $L_{V_t} \ge 0$.
 Moreover, if $V_0$ does not coincide with $V_1$ a.e., for each $t \in (0,1)$ the operator $L_{V_t}$ is subcritical on $M$.
 In other words,

 is a convex set whose extremal points are those $V$ for which $L_V$ is critical. \end{theorem}

 \begin{proof} Since

 the assertion $L_{V_t} \ge 0$ is immediate.
 Moreover, if any of $L_{V_0},L_{V_1}$ is subcritical, say $L_{V_1}$, and $W_1$ is a Hardy weight, $L_{V_t}$ is subcritical for $t \in (0,1)$ with Hardy weight $tW$.
 We are left to consider the case $V_0 \not \equiv V_1$ and $L_{V_0},L_{V_1}$ critical.
 For $j \in \{0,1\}$ pick ground states $\eta_j$ for $L_{V_j}$.
 Assume by contradiction that $L_{V_t}$ is critical for some $t \in (0,1)$, consider a null sequence $\{\phi_k\}$ and its $L^2_\loc$-limit $\eta$, a ground state.
 Since $V_0 \not \equiv V_1$, $\eta$ is neither proportional to $\eta_0$ nor to $\eta_1$, thus there exist $\psi_i \in C^\infty_c(M)$, $i \in \{0,1\}$ satisfying